-Creating a system and setup password
+Creating a system or setup password

-Ensure that the password jumper is enabled.
+Ensure that the password jumper setting is enabled.
 The password jumper enables or disables the system password and setup password features.
-For more information, see the System board jumper settings section.
+For more information about the password jumper settings, see System board jumper settings